-Not sure what is happening to me these days, but I’ve been finding calm in my kitchen over these past few weeks in quarantine.
+Not sure what is happening to me these days, but I’ve been finding calm in my kitchen over these past few weeks!
 I’m finding joy in trying out new recipes, and have been making it a point to do fun theme nights each week.
 This week was all about celebrating Cinco De Mayo!

 The kids already requested shrimp tacos, but I had left over grilled chicken from the night before, so I decided to whip up empanadas.
 Mind you this is something I’ve never made before and have to say they weren’t as hard to make as I thought and were such a hit!